 The imperative is clear for everything from schools and hospitals to churches and businesses: When it comes to protecting your organization and its constituents from ransomware, there’s no better embodiment of the saying, “Plan for the best prepare for the worst.”
 Adopting this mindset and implementing an emergency response plan targeted at ransomware may mean the difference between ruin and recovery for your organization.

-With an estimated cost of $5 billion in damage for 2017 and recent high-profile hacking incidents in both the private and public sectors, every organization needs to ask themselves: Are we prepared for the risks of Cyberspace?Click Here
+There is an estimated cost of $5 billion in damage for 2017 and recent high-profile hacking incidents in both the private and public sectors.
+Are you prepared for the risks of Cyberspace?Click Here